phymbie

 MASyV

-phymbie HOWTOs
+Virophysics HOWTOs

 LaTeX

-In phymbie, all research write-ups (papers, posters, slide presentations) are done in LaTeX.
+In the Virophysics group, all research write-ups (papers, posters, slide presentations) are done in LaTeX.
 Here are a few useful resources.
 First, you should buy yourself the wonderful Guide to LaTeX by Kopka and Daly.
 When you don't have it handy, you can consult the online Wikibook on LaTeX which is a very complete online LaTeX resource.
 If you can't remember the LaTeX code for a particular symbol, then the most awesome tool is detexify which allows you to draw the symbol (with your mouse or stylus) and it will give you the LaTeX command for it.
 If you're getting started and you'd like info that is more substantial than what I have here, you should check out Shawn Lankton's LaTeX page.

 Compiling LaTeX documents